As so often happens in dealing with problems, our real problems

 should have to have to do in a modern transportation system is to get you from

-your garage or parking space to the nearest electrified roadway or rail connection.
+your garage or parking space to the nearest electrified roadway or rail

+car, truck, van, or bicycle at 300 miles an hour to distant places.
 Not only will this provide far more reliable, safer and cheaper transportation than

 has ever existed before, it will also stench the flow of trillions of dollars in